 Alcan and Calil, mountain guides from Middle Earth Travel, at the high camp on Mt Ararat.

-Mountain climbing in Turkey is recommended as a Very Extreme Adventure.
-Turkey has many fabulous ice-capped peaks and has outfitters who service gnarly Germans eager to attempt them.
+Mountain climbing in Turkey or Tanzania is recommended as a Very Extreme Adventure.
+Turkey has many fabulous ice-capped peaks including Mt Ararat and has outfitters who service gnarly Germans eager to attempt them.
 They will let you in on the action, even if your name is not Hans.
-Mt Ararat (Agri Dagh) is the trophy mountain of the bunch.
-Did I say that the Turks have really good food too?
+Tanzania has Mt Kilimanjaro—one of the famed “seven summits” and Mt Meru.
+All of these climbs are challenging, but not technical, and therefore within the reach of those with healthy legs, heart, and lungs.

 Two words say it all.
 Red Sea.
 Dive sites on Jordan's tiny beach and on Egypt's rather large one can legitimately make a case for "best on the planet."
 For fish, corals, and clear water, the area is unmatched in my experience (but no, I have not been to Australia's Great Barrier Reef.).
 It is also really cool to poke your head above the surface and then look down to the seafloor again.
 The contrast between the colorless and desolate desert above and the colorful swarming biota below will take your breath away.
 Water is life.
 You can feel it here.